Music production

 Website

-Specialized synth for making kicks.
-Tends to break.
+Specialized synth for making kicks and other percussions.

 # Effects